-Since 1974, the Bears have annually hosted the Baylor/Dr. Pepper Invitational, one of the southwest's premiere meets.
-The stadium has also hosted such events as the TAPPS state championships, UIL regional championships, the Special Olympics, the Michael Johnson Open, the State Games of Texas, the Waco City Championships and the Athletes in Action summer youth track ministry program.
+The stadium has also hosted such events as the TAPPS state championships, UIL regional championships, the Special Olympics, the Michael Johnson Classic, the State Games of Texas, the Waco City Championships and the Athletes in Action summer youth track ministry program.

 Throughout its history, some of the world's most elite track and field athletes have competed at the Hart-Patterson Track and Field Complex.
 The list includes Olympic gold medalists Michael Johnson, Jeremy Wariner, Darold Williamson, Randy Matson, Charles Austin, Leroy Burrell, Louise Ritter, Mike Conley, Carl Lewis, Carlette Guidry, Mike Stulce, Randy Barnes, Joe DeLoach, Johnny "Lam" Jones, Jason Rouser, Christie Gaines and Kevin Robinzine.

 The Hart-Patterson Track and Field Complex is located just off Valley Mills Drive, between Dutton and Clay Streets, next door to Floyd Casey Stadium.

 From the north, drive south on I-35, take Valley Mills Drive exit to west.
 Stadium is approximately one mile on right.
 Follow directions into stadium lots.